emdash/brainbox/manual.md

 This will limit the output to subtasks of the "Kitchen Remodel" project.

-### Live Queries {#live-queries}

-GtdGraph supports *live queries*.
-These are automatically re-evaluated whenever the database updates.

-	gtd follow inbox summarize &
-	gtd capture "I added something to the database" gtd undo

-Notice the query is reprinted each time.
-This is particularly useful in conjunction with the `dot` query consumer:
+### Real-time Visualizations

 	gtd follow is_active dot all | dot -Tx11 &
 	gtd inbox choose into --replace target
 	gtd is_active choose into --replace source
 	gtd link subtask source target

-Live queries are the exception to rule of "at most one `gtd` process operating on the database" at a time.
-This is is because they are synchronized to occur after a successful database commit, ensuring they always have a consistent view of the database.

-At the moment, only one live query is supported at any given time.
-So the per-database currenncy rule is:

-- at most one live query, plus
-- at most one additional command
+You can combine a live query with visualization to observe real-time changes to the database (or some subset of it).

+### Interactive Query Visualization

+You can combine *live queries* with *buckets* to interactively visualize the result of different queries:

+	gtd inbox into --replace live
+	gtd follow from live dot dep | dot -Tx11 &

+This creates a live query which starts with the current contents of the inbox.
+To see your next-actions instead:

+	gtd is_next into --replace live

-As this is confusing and complicated to explain, I aim to improve this situation in future releases.
+*Note*: when using this method, you must manually refresh the bucket contents if subsequent changes to the database would change the query set.
+As this is confusing and complicated to explain, I aim to remedy this in future releases.

 ## Conclusion